-We put all kinds of bug and worm toys into ours, but it would also be fun to add fake flowers to.
+We put all kinds of bug and worm toys into our creepy crawly slime recipe, but it would also be fun to add fake flowers to.

 I have to admit, I love glitter.
 This New Year’s Eve silver and gold homemade slime recipe is super duper sparkly with it, and I love that!

 Our candy cane slime recipe smells wonderful, and you can leave out the scent and use it for Valentine’s Day too.